 Example.
 The figure depicts a feed-forward neural network for credit approval.
 There are two inputs $x{0,1}$ and $x{0,2}$ (shown in purple).
 Input $x{0,1}$ denotes the requested credit amount and $x{0,2}$ denotes age.
-Both inputs have continuous values in the range [0,1].
+Both inputs have continuous values in the range [0, 1].
 Output $x{3,2}$ (shown in green) denotes that the credit request is approved, whereas $x{3,1}$ (in red) denotes that it is denied.
 The neural network also consists of two hidden layers with two nodes each (in gray).

 Now, let us assume that this neural network is trained to deny requests for large credit amounts from older people.
-Otherwise, the network does not discriminate with respect to age for small credit amounts.
-There is also no bias for younger people with respect to the requested credit.
+Otherwise, the network should not discriminate with respect to age for small credit amounts.
+There should also not be discrimination for younger people with respect to the requested credit amount.
 When choosing age as the sensitive input, our approach can certify fairness with respect to different age groups for small credit amounts.
 Our approach is also able to find (as well as quantify) bias with respect to age for large credit amounts.
-Note that this bias may be intended or accidental - our analysis does not aim to address this question.
+Note that, in general, bias found by the analysis may be intended or accidental - our analysis does not aim to address this question.
+It is up to the user to decide whether the result of the analysis is expected or not.

-Our approach does not require age to be an explicit input of the neural network.
+Our approach does not require age to be an input of the neural network.
 For example, $x{0,2}$ could denote the ZIP code of credit applicants, and the network could still use it as proxy for age.
 That is, requests for large credit amounts are denied for a certain range of ZIP codes (where older people tend to live), yet there is no discrimination between ZIP codes for small credit amounts.
-When choosing the ZIP code as the sensitive input, our approach would again be able to detect bias with respect to it for large credit amounts.
+When choosing the ZIP code as the sensitive input, our approach would similarly be able to detect bias with respect to it for large credit amounts.
+In general, the choice of the sensitive features is up to the user, e.g., it can be driven by knowledge of proxies coming from a separate correlation analysis.